Edgar-Donk/edgar-donk.github.io/README.md

 All the widgets previously found in tkinter remain, ttk has 17 widgets and 1 Style module.
 2 of the widgets in ttk, Combobox and
 Treeview are new.
 The widgets Canvas, Listbox, Message, OptionMenu, Spinbox and Text only exist in tkinter.
 All other widgets are duplicated, with the proviso that their property options do not correspond, so if we take the Button widget in tkinter, there are 24 more property options than in ttk which has a single <style> option.
-If we create a similar style in our ttk widgets we could save it as a theme.
-Tkinter has already created 4 standard themes common to all operating systems.
-Windows and the MacOS have their own customised themes, therefore wherever possible my examples will use one of the 4 common themes Alt, Clam, Classic or Default.
+When we talk about style we are generally only applying it to a single widget, if we create a similar style in several ttk widgets we could save it as a theme.
+Ttk has already created 4 standard themes common to all operating systems.
+Windows and the MacOS have their own customised themes, therefore wherever possible my examples will use one of the 4 common themes alt, clam, classic or default.
+In any interaction with a ttk widget we will be using the Style() module imported from ttk.

 Widgets have one or more layers that can be referenced directly using the Style module, assisted by the style property option.
 If we take a look at the button widget we have a rectangular shape divided into 4 elements, starting from the outside - border,